Mastering How to Change Password on iPhone Securely

 Using Recovery Mode to Change Passcode on iPhone

 If you prefer not to use third-party software, Apple’s built-in Recovery Mode offers another way to change iPhone passcode when forgotten.
 This method involves restoring your device to factory settings, which will erase all data but remove the passcode completely.
+This is a crucial step if you are locked out and don’t have backups.

 Step 1: Connect your iPhone to a computer using a USB cable and open iTunes (or Finder on macOS Catalina and later).